wmmihaa/azureiotbootcamp/labs/Lab3.md

  }
  });
  ```

+### Try it out
-9. Run the script.
+Run the script.
 Go back to the **Device Explorer** in the azure portal and verify that JSON document has been modified accordingly.
 Run again the AddTagsAndQuery script and verify the result of the previously empty second query.
 ​
 **DONE!**